 Good – Advocate

 Every sport, genre, or product needs a mascot…a cheerleader…a leader (especially in this day and age with millennial’s)…Eric Kim helped put street photography on the map in terms of the digital age (yes I know street photography has been around forever, I only said “HELPED” put street photography on the map by utilizing the internet).
-Making it more accessible for anyone to to garner any information by breaking it down to laymen terms for the not so photography techy person.
+Making it more accessible for anyone to garner any information by breaking it down to laymen terms for the not so photography techy person.

 Good – Open Source

 Providing open source materials (erickimphotography.com/blog/books/) and by sharing his knowledge and experiences on the genre is quite impressive.
 He has a whole library of content.
-Most street photographers I’ve met are really nice and open on how they approach the streets which was really refreshing to me because in the film/video world there are a lot of cliques and people that don’t want to share ideas because they’re either afraid of people stealing they’re idea/story and claiming it to be there’s or they’re afraid of the rejection.
+Most street photographers I’ve met are really nice and open on how they approach the streets which was really refreshing to me because in the film/video world there are a lot of cliques and people that don’t want to share ideas because they’re either afraid of people stealing they’re idea/story and claiming it to be their’s or they’re afraid of the rejection.

 Good – Workshops